| Though Eowyn could not eat,

 Then he spotted one of Legolas' serving elleth looking out of

 a window.
-"Fetch the healer, Master Dínendal,"
+"Fetch Master Dínendal the healer,"

 he yelled.
 "Then get Lord Legolas!
 Quickly!"

-When Dínendal arrived outside Legolas' chambers he found
+When Dínendal arrived outside Legolas' chambers, he found

 the March Warden in a state of panic, supporting an unconscious